xrazis/ichnaea/README.md

 - A **Grafana** instance is attached to the influx cluster.
 - **Backend** is being handled by a Node.js server that is responsible for data and user storage, client and SPA socket connection, and exposing an API.
-- The **Frontend** is a SPA built on Vue with typescript.
+- The **Frontend** is a SPA built on Vue with Typescript.
-- And finally, a **Test client** that is nothing more than a fake aggregator of data, for testing purposes.
+- And finally, a **Client** that is a Node.js app that collects and sends the data to the backend.

 # Server endpoints